leabouffaut/SMF_package/README.md

 1. A 24h recording with ABW calls ((<i>RR44_2013_D151.wav</i>).

 # Data
 A small toy dataset with ABW calls at various SNR is provided (<i>RR44_2013_D151.wav</i>).
 It consists of a 24h record from the Ocean Bottom Seismomter RR44 deployed during the [RHUM-RUM](http://www.rhum-rum.net/en/) experiment, in the western Indian Ocean.
-All recordings are freely available from the [RESIF](http://seismology.resif.fr) data centre under the code name YV (https://doi.org/10.15778/RESIF.YV2011).
+All recordings are freely available from the [RESIF](http://seismology.resif.fr) data center under the code name YV (https://doi.org/10.15778/RESIF.YV2011).

 RHUM-RUM on Git:
 - [Global project](https://github.com/rhum-rum)